 When you develop your University Scholar proposal, you should think broadly and realistically about your proposed project and coursework, including possible challenges you may encounter.
 However, you may eventually still experience an unavoidable hurdle that impedes your progress and that requires that you make changes.

 Plan of Study Changes

 Additional approvals may be necessary in some circumstances:

-- Substituting a class for General Education credit with another class that is not on the approved list: You must obtain permission from the University Scholar Oversight and Selection Committee by submitting the Plan of Study Revision Form to Rowe 419 (Enrichment Programs office).
+- Substituting a class for General Education credit with another class that is not on the approved list: Besides obtaining the endorsement of your advisory committee, you will also need the approval of the University Scholar Oversight and Selection Committee.

 - Engineering students wishing to substitute classes in engineering: If you are an engineering student, you must submit the Plan of Study Revision Form to the following bodies for signatures before submitting the form to the University Scholar Program:

 - Advisory Committee